f0rk/spindrift/README.md

 spindrift
 =========

-`spindrift` is a library that helps package and deploy python applications to AWS Lambda.
+`spindrift` is a library that helps package python applications for deployment to AWS Lambda.

 Currently, `spindrift` only supports "plain" and `flask` applications, but support for additional deployment modes is planned.